guilouro/resume/README.md

 * Scrum/Kanban

-**Experience in another language:**
+**Experience in other languages:**
 * Creation of some projects with C# and .NET
 * Small projects using C, C ++, OpenGL
-* I worked 4 years with AS3/AS2 creating websites and educational games
+* Worked for 4 years with AS3/AS2 creating websites and educational games

 ---

-## More informations
+## More information

-* Experiência em trabalhar com Produto.
 * I appreciate the code quality.
 * Ease to learn new stuff
-* Pleasure to teach what I know and something that I've learned
+* Pleasure to share my knowledge and something that I've learned
-* Creativity.
+* Creative person.
 * Responsibility and determination.
 * Ease to work in group